 In addition to Dynamaxing, which is common in Galar Region, there is another phenomenon that causes Pokemon to not only become larger and boost their stats, but also to change to a new appearance and gain new exclusive G-Moves.
 This phenomenon is called Gigantamax!

-Unlike Mega Evolutions and Z-Moves from previous generations, trainers can Gigantamax their Pokemon only during Gym Battles, Champion's Cup, Online Battle and Max Raid Battles.
+Unlike Mega Evolutions and Z-Moves from previous generations, trainers can use their Dynamax Band to transform their Pokemon into Dynamax or Gigantamax Pokemon only during Gym Battles, Champion's Cup, Online Battles and Max Raid Battles.
 In addition, like Dynamaxing, trainers' Pokemon can only remain in a Gigantamaxed state for three turns (although the wild Pokemon found in Max Raid Battles will remain Dynamaxed or Gigantamaxed throughout the battle).

 Trainers can Gigantamax their Pokemon on any turn during a Gym Battle or an online battle; the Pokemon will change form at the start of the turn, and return to their original form after three turns have passed.
 Also, in these battles, each player can only Gigantamax their Pokemon once during a battle.

 On the other hand, in Max Raid Battles, only one player is able to Dynamax or Gigantamax their Pokemon at a time, so players must strategize to determine which Pokemon is the best choice to power up.

 Gigantamaxing allows each Gigantamax Pokemon to use an exclusive move known as a G-Max Move.
 Each G-Max Move is only known by a single species.

 When a Pokemon is Gigantamaxed, its damaging moves which match their G-Max Move's type will change temporarily into that move.
 As long as a Pokemon knows one damaging move matching the G-Max Move's type, the Pokemon will be able to use that move when it Gigantamaxes.